PurvaDeekshit/AEM-Engineering-Test/README.md

 **Project info:**

-There are total 5 projects in this repository:
+There are total 5 projects in this repository.
+Each project has its own README.md file with steps to pull and run the source code.

 1. int-to-roman-docker

    Exposed REST API endpoint: "http://localhost:8080/romannumeral?query={integer}".
 Each Request generated unique UUID.